tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Temperature.md

 ## Solids, Liquids & Gasses
 ### The kinetic model
 - The kinetic model describes the three common phases of matter in the following matter.
+### Evaporating and boiling
+- Evaporation occurs at all temperatures and is when the most energetic particles escape the liquids surface.
+- Boiling only occurs at the boiling point and is where the whole of the liquid is changing state.